Ensve/PG5602_H23_iOS_Programming-/README.md

 - View and manage areas, categories, and ingredients (which are initially empty and can be populated from the API or manually).
 - Use the [flagsapi](https://flagsapi.com/) to display country flags based on codes.
-- Switch between dark, light, and automatic themes.
+- Switch between dark, light themes.
-- Manage archived recipes, including un-archiving or deleting them individually or in bulk.
+- Manage archived recipes, including un-archiving or deleting them individually.